Divergense/mlops-demo/README.md

 variable `MINIO_S3_BUCKET`.

 *Note: variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` are equivalent to `MINIO_ACCESS_KEY`
 and `MINIO_SECRET_KEY` correspondingly.
-MinIO warning recommend to use first variant.*
+MinIO warning recommends to use first variant.*

 *Note: official documentation uses the following image of minio `quay.io/minio/minio` but starting docker-compose results in  download two images related to the service:`quay.io/minio/minio` and